 The Microsoft Design Expo is an annual design challenge for top design schools from around the world.
-This year, they posed the prompt "Intentional Design for Positive Cultural Impact in Mixed Reality" to seek out different potential applications for the HoloLens outside of gaming and entertainment.
+This year, they posed the prompt "Intentional Design for Positive Cultural Impact in Mixed Reality" to seek out new application concepts for the HoloLens outside of gaming and entertainment.

 To better understand how best to intervene, we asked the question "What makes a home?".
 At the core, we came to define the home as the combination of people (relationships), collections (objects in our home), and memories (experiences).
 Totem lives in the intersection of these 3 crucial aspects of a home.